 - Mavia: A Powerful Warrior Queen Who Struck Fear in the Hearts of Ancient Male Rulers

-Strengthening Her Position as Queen
+Strengthening Her Position as Queen – The Inquisition

 The reign of Henry had shown that a noble class with too much power in their hands was a threat to the monarchy.
-Therefore, one of the first steps taken by Isabella and Ferdinand to secure the throne was the initiation of reforms that served to increase the power of the monarchy, whist reducing the power of the nobles.
+Therefore, one of the first steps taken by Isabella and Ferdinand to secure the throne was the initiation of reforms that served to increase the power of the monarchy and reduce the power of the nobles.

 Isabella and Ferdinand perceived these non-Christians as threats to their Christian kingdom and sought to do something about it.
 In 1480, the Spanish Inquisition was established.
-This was aimed at Jews and Muslims who had converted to Christianity, though suspected of practicing their former faiths secretly.
+This was aimed at Jews and Muslims who had converted to Christianity, but were suspected of practicing their former faiths secretly.
 By rooting such individuals out, the Inquisition sought to “purify” the faith and the kingdom from potentially treacherous elements.

 Isabella I. of Castile, Queen of Castile and León, with her husband Ferdinand II of Aragon.
 (Public Domain)

 The Queen’s External Enemies and a Voyage to the ‘New World’